-Kolkata, often associated with poverty, is commonly overlooked by tourists when visiting India.
+Kolkata, previously often associated with poverty, is commonly overlooked by tourists when visiting India.
 However, this friendly, intellectual and vibrant city has reinvented itself.
 It's full of history and culture, with many faded remnants of the British Raj.
 Kolkata is a city that requires immersion rather than quick sightseeing to really get a feel for, and appreciate, it.
-Start with these compelling places to visit in Kolkata.
+Start with these famous places to visit in Kolkata.
 One of the best ways to discover them is on a Kolkata walking tour.

 01 of 12